The Station Café Restaurant Bar

 In 1993, the station closed and sat idle for 13 years until a restoration commenced.
 With repairs to every aspect of the building, from clock, roof and façade to glazing and rendering, the works were rewarded in 2008 when passenger rail services to Maryborough recommenced.
 The station is said to have the longest platform in country Victoria, and the polished timber ceiling and tessellated tile flooring is of great interest to those who appreciate the architecture of the period.

-Today, the station is also home to a museum, gallery and café, making it the perfect place to visit and appreciate the unique history of this beautiful and rich area.
+Today, the station is also home to a museum & gallery, café and Visitor Information Centre, making it the perfect place to visit and appreciate the unique history of this beautiful and rich area.